gianzellweger/badlang/README.md

 ### Addition

-Addition is where this program really shines!
+Addition is where this programming language really shines!
 We can add two, even three numbers!
 Bet your C can't do that!
 ```
 34 35 + print
 ```